kubernetes-sigs/cluster-api-addon-provider-helm/docs/quick-start.md

         allowCidrs: 127.0.0.1,::1,{{ index .Cluster.spec.clusterNetwork.pods.cidrBlocks 0 }}
 ```

 We use the `clusterSelector` to select the workload cluster to install the chart to.
-In this case, we install the chart to any workload cluster with the label `nginxIngressChart: enabled`.
+In this case, we install the chart to any workload cluster with the label `nginxIngressChart: enabled` found in the same namespace as `HelmChartProxy` resource.
+To provide specific namespace to install the chart to set `spec.namespace` field.

 The `repoURL` and `chartName` are used to specify the chart to install.
 The `valuesTemplate` is used to specify the values to use when installing the chart.
 It supports Go templating, and here we set `controller.name` to the name of the selected cluster + `-nginx`.
 We also set `controller.nginxStatus.allowCidrs` to include the first entry in the workload cluster's pod CIDR blocks.